upgradeQ/osuplaylist/README.md

 ### apply daterange (optional)
   `osuplaylist --date_range "daterange"`,daterange format:Year.month.day
-  example: >2020.1.1 older than, 2020.1.1:2020.1.24 in this range this will include songs where you had set score in that timeframe.
+  example: >2020.1.1 older than, 2020.1.1:2020.1.24 in this range this will include last played beatmaps in that timeframe.
 ### export collection.
 Name might be case insensitive or with typos
  `osuplaylist --collection "name of collection"`
 ### export to ingame collection.
 Name will be with current timestamp. (optional)